Skip to main content

 Standout features & integrations:

-Other features include parts and inventory management, enabling your team to monitor stock levels and ensure necessary parts are available when needed.
+Features include parts and inventory management, enabling your team to monitor stock levels and ensure necessary parts are available when needed.
 The software also offers vendor management, allowing you to keep track of supplier information and service contracts.
-Furthermore, Click Maint CMMS provides reporting and analytics tools, giving you insights into maintenance activities and helping identify areas for improvement.

 Pros and cons